P4NTY/CBR-PNK-FOUNDRY/README.md

 ## HOW IT LOOKS:
 ![image](https://github.com/P4NTY/CBR-PNK-FOUNDRY/blob/main/assets/image.png?raw=true)
-- The left button is adding and the right button is decreasing values
+- The left button is adding and the right button is decreasing values.
-- GLICHED status can also be given with the middle mouse button.
+- GLICHED status can also be given with the middle mouse button -OR- just click GLICHED.
-- Selecting the value of the APPROACH and SKILL by clicking on the label
+- Selecting the value of the APPROACH and SKILL by clicking on the label.

 ## To do:
 - Threat card